graphql-crystal/graphql/README.md

 ### arguments

 A hash that is used to set names and descriptions for field arguments.
-Note that argument cannot be deprecated as of the latest GraphQL spec (June 2018).
+Note that arguments cannot be deprecated as of the latest GraphQL spec (June 2018).

 ```crystal